weavejul/V-BIG/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a pull Request.
+Please feel free to submit a Pull Request.